mesos/docker-compose-executor/docs/how-it-works.md

 ## What exactly is done ?

-We use mesos labels(fileName) to read the location of your docker-compose file.
+We use mesos labels(fileName) to read the location of docker-compose file.

-We generate a new docker-compose file resolving all the conflicts We tag each container with specific taskId and executorId and use this information to clean up containers.
+We generate a new docker-compose file resolving all the conflicts

+We tag each container with specific taskId and executorId and use this information to clean up containers.

-The pod is monitored at a configurable interval and will be destroyed if restart policy of any particular container is voilated.
+The pod is monitored at a configurable interval and will be destroyed if restart policy of any  container is voilated.

 We leverage mesos hooks to make sure containers are cleaned if executor is terminated.